 Majority of persons living with dementia do not actually require the use of these medications

-This hideous process within aged care, is frequently unidentified nor addressed, thus it remains the responsibility of all professionals, to establish methods of monitoring and preventing this ‘dirty little secret’ from destroying those who are exceedingly vulnerable and considered at high risk of having their rights abused.
+This hideous process within aged care and when caring for people living with dementia, is frequently unidentified nor addressed, thus it remains the responsibility of all professionals, to establish methods of monitoring and preventing this ‘dirty little secret’ from destroying those who are exceedingly vulnerable and considered at high risk of having their rights abused.

 We are the ones who instigated the use of chemical restraint, so we are conversely, the ones who can easily reverse it.

-Should we not, as caregivers, be adhering to a code of ‘compassionate care’, and speak up on behalf of people who live with dementia?
+Should we not, as care partners, be adhering to a code of ‘compassionate care’, and speak up on behalf of people who live with dementia?

-The continual excuses and justifications display a definite lack of empathy and understanding towards the very people we are supposed to be caring for.
+The continual excuses and justifications display a definite lack of empathy and understanding.

 Additionally, and judiciously, it should be considered preferable to reduce the use of any psychotropic medications, because they are associated with such a high degree of harm, henceforth destroy quality of life.

 Sitting in an armchair for the remainder of your lifecycle, drooling, is not improving a person’s life quality – it is essentially gross neglect pure and simple!!!!!